awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ## Execute your Workflow

 You can invoke the workflow by using the AWS Step Functions console.
-To invoke a workflow, you can pass JSON input.
+To invoke a workflow, you can pass JSON data.
 For this example, you can pass the following JSON data to the workflow.

      {
 	"inputCaseID": "001"